Duality Origami: Emergent Ensemble Symmetries in Holography and Swampland: Abstract

 \section{Abstract}

-We discuss interrelations between several ideas in quantum gravity.
-One is the Swampland program, which states that a low-energy effective field theory should satisfy non-trivial constraints to have an ultraviolet (UV) completion in quantum gravity.
-Another is the concept of ensemble averaging in holography, where a coarse-grained description is obtained by an integral over a moduli space.
-To examine the relation between the two, we study ensemble averages of generalized Narain-type theories associated with a general even quadratic form and their holographic duals.
-We establish the emergence of global symmetries and discuss their consistency with the Swampland conjecture forbidding exact global symmetries.
-Out of all the zero-form symmetries, the quantum symmetries in the bulk are truly emergent, while classical symmetries are identified as vestiges of T-duality of the Narain-type theories.
-The latter mechanism can be formulated very generally as a ``folding'' of T-duality orbits via the Siegel-Weil Theorem.
-We also discuss the interrelations between the Swampland distance conjecture, on one hand, and ensemble averaging and spectral decompositions, on the other.
-The spectral decomposition also illustrates how ensemble averaging sits within the low-energy limit of certain string compactifications.
-Our analysis suggests fascinating links between the Swampland, the Landscape, and ensemble averaging.
+We discuss the interrelations between several ideas in quantum gravity -- holography, the Swampland, and the concept of ensemble averaging.
+To do so, we study ensemble averages of Narain-type theories associated with general even quadratic forms and their holographic duals.
+We establish the emergence of global symmetries and discuss their consistency with conjectures forbidding such symmetries.
+We also discuss how the spectral decomposition of Narain partition functions suggests a natural embedding of ensemble averaging within the low-energy limit of certain string compactifications, which in turn allows a connection with the Swampland program.